-Activision Blizzard shareholders urged to vote out board
+Activision Blizzard shareholders urged to vote board out

 In the final stage of the letter, SOC once again asks for the six aforementioned directors to be voted out.
 They believe this is the bare minimum that should be done to start the process of fixing the work culture at Activision Blizzard.

 While it seems highly unlikely that the board won’t simply be re-elected, SOC Investment Group’s efforts have borne fruit in the past.
-They led an effort by shareholders to stop a pay package that would see executive pay rise at Electronic Arts in 2020 and were almost successful in getting shareholders to reject an executive pay package at Activision Blizzard last year.
+They led an effort by shareholders to stop a pay package that would see executive pay rise at Electronic Arts in 2020 and was almost successful in getting shareholders to reject an executive pay package at Activision Blizzard last year.

 In other gaming news, Sega will be revealing a mystery project of theirs in an upcoming broadcast.